home services family law civil unions

 Restrictions and Requirements for Civil Unions

-Civil unions in Illinois will not be granted to ancestors; descendants; two siblings; an uncle and a niece or nephew; an aunt and a niece or nephew; or between first cousins.
+Civil unions in Illinois will not be granted to ancestors, descendants, two siblings, an uncle and a niece or nephew, an aunt and a niece or nephew, or between first cousins.
 Individuals are also prohibited from entering into a civil union in Illinois if one person is already a part of a marriage, civil union, or a similar legal relationship that has been established in another state.
-According to the Illinois General Assembly, if a marriage between two individuals of the same sex, a civil union, or similar legal relationship aside from common law marriage, was legally entered into in another state, it is recognized in Illinois as a civil union.

 Back to Top

 Before entering into a civil union, there is much to consider.
 While a civil union provides you and your partner with certain rights that you otherwise would not have, ensuring that your best interests are protected through the creation of this legal responsibility is essential.
-You need to consider the long-term obligations that a civil union will establish.
-To learn more about your rights and protections within an Illinois civil union, whether you are thinking of entering into a civil union or ending one, contact our Illinois family law lawyers at (312) 332-2915 today.
+You will want to consider the long-term obligations that a civil union will establish.

 Back to Top